tsingson/fastweb/README.md

 # fastx

-web "famework" base on fasthttp / fasthttprouter
+utitls on fasthttp / fasthttprouter